Losant/losant-docs/docs/data-tables/overview.md

 ![Data Table Edit Query](/images/data-tables/data-table-edit-query.png "Data Table Edit Query")

-At the top of the query builder, select a query mode to start filtering your rows.

 ### Any / All Queries

-Two of the options – `Match any of the following` and `Match all of the following` – provide an interface for building single comparisons per column.
+At the top of the query builder is a select box to choose your query mode.
+Two of the options – `Match any of the following ...` and `Match all of the following ...` – provide an interface for building single comparisons per column.
 Each of your columns can be queried by certain operators depending on the column type ...

-*   **id** columns can only be tested for equality against a valid Losant ID.
+*   **id** columns can only be tested for equality or inequality against a valid Losant ID.
 *   **createdAt** and **updatedAt** columns can be tested against dates that are equal to, not equal to, or before or after a provided date.
-*   **String** and **Boolean** data types can be compared for equality or `null` value checks.
+*   **String** and **Boolean** data types can be compared for equality, inequality or `null` value checks.
-*   **Number** data types can be compared for equality, or greater than or less than comparisons against a value you define.
+*   **Number** data types can be compared for equality, inequality, or greater than or less than comparisons against a value you define.
 They may also be checked against `null` value status.

 ![Data Table Simple Query](/images/data-tables/data-table-simple-query.png "Data Table Simple Query")